hpe-dev-incubator/hpe-dev-portal/content/blog/api-console-for-data-services-cloud-console.md

 ![client-credential application flow](/img/greenlake-api-access-flow.png "obtain client-id and client-secret")

 The access token have a limited lifetime (about 720 seconds or 2 hours).
 Once it expires, the client application must use the obtained client id and client secret to generate a new access token.
-One indication of the expiration of access-token, the request to DSCC API will return response error: '401 Unauthorized HTTP.'
-If the client application generates new access token prior to it expires, then the current access-token will be invalidated or treated as not authorized.
+One indication of the expiration of access token, the request to DSCC API will return response error: '401 Unauthorized HTTP.'
+If the client application generates new access token prior to it expires, then the current access token will be invalidated or treated as not authorized.

 Additionally, a user can also change the client secret to update the authorization when the authorized user has lost the client secret or the secret has been compromised.